SergioBejarano/web-server/README.md

 # Non-Concurrent Web Server

 This project implements a basic HTTP server in Java.
-It serves static files from the `www` directory and exposes two REST services:
+It serves static files from the `resources` directory and exposes two REST services:

 - **GET /app/hello?name=YourName**
   Returns a JSON greeting message.